Myanmar's military leader in Thailand for talks on relief from the earthquake - ExBulletin

 Myanmar's military leader in Thailand for talks on relief from the earthquake

+The authorities said the talks will focus on humanitarian assistance in the wake of an earthquake in March that destroyed Myanmar, and to enhance the extension of the fragile ceasefire to facilitate the delivery of aid.
+(Government speaker's office in Thailand via AP)

-BANCOC (AP)-Malaysian Prime Minister Anwar Ibrahim and the leader of the military government in Myanmar and the chief of General Min Aung Hang met in the Thai capital on Thursday for large scale talks on focusing on the efforts made to restore peace in Myanmar.
+Bangkok-Malaysian Prime Minister Anwar Ibrahim and the leader of the military government in Myanmar, and the chief of General Min Aung Hang met in the Thai capital on Thursday for large scale talks to focus on efforts to restore peace in Myanmar.

 The authorities said that the talks will focus on humanitarian assistance in the wake of the huge earthquake in March, which destroyed Myanmar, and to promote the extension of a fragile ceasefire to facilitate the delivery of aid.